urafi/pose_torch/README.md

 ## Questions?

-Any questions or comments are welomed at rafi@vision.rwth-aachen.de
+Any questions or comments are welcomed at rafi@vision.rwth-aachen.de